rthomasshz/nanopore_amplicon_based_sequencing/README.md

 **Script:** `01_basecalling_and_demultiplexing.sh`
 **Tools:** Guppy v4.2.2
-**Description:** Performs basecalling with the Super Accuracy (SUP) model and demultiplexing using Guppy.
-Only reads with barcodes at both ends are retained.
+**Description:** Performs basecalling using the Super Accuracy (SUP) model and demultiplexing via Guppy.
+Retains only reads with barcodes at both ends.

 ```bash
 bash 01_basecalling_and_demultiplexing.sh \